ritza-co/styleguide.ritza.co/docs/writing-course/index.md

+---
+title: Ritza's Writing and Coding Course
+description: Learn to write if you're a coder.
+Learn to code if you're a writer.
+Sign up for our part time, remote course to learn to write or code.
+image: assets/wfccfw.png
+---

 # Ritza's Writing and Coding Course

 Ritza runs a writing and coding course that is broken into two parallel streams.